f102mithunysypdlcjr-pixel/BareLauncherv3/README.md

 Licensed under the **PolyForm Noncommercial License 1.0.0** — free for personal and non-commercial use.
 See [LICENSE](./LICENSE) and [NOTICE.md](./NOTICE.md) for details.

-## Contributing

-Issues and pull requests are welcome.
-By contributing, you agree to the terms in [NOTICE.md](./NOTICE.md).

 ---